-A planet from another solar system drifts into Earth's system and is detected by some Earth scientists who investigate.
+Medusa, a planet from another solar system drifts into Earth's system.
 The surface of this planet is no longer habitable and the inhabitants have moved to a high-tech underground city.
 The ...

 See full summary »

-A planet from another solar system drifts into Earth's system and is detected by some Earth scientists who investigate.
-The surface of this planet is no longer habitable and the residents have moved to a high-tech underground city.
-The society is ruled by the women, who of course, are all beautiful.
+Medusa, a planet from another solar system drifts into Earth's system.
+The surface of this planet is no longer habitable and the inhabitants have moved to a high-tech underground city.
+The society is ruled by women, who of course, are all beautiful.
 Men are considered mentally inferior and are divided into two categories: the "adequately intelligent" who are selected by women to act as their personal "domestics" for household chores, and the remainder who are forced to perform menial labor under the supervision of female guards.
 The guards are attired nicely in visored helmets, boots, hot pants, and elbow-length gloves which are used to control the men through some sort of apparent force.
 Two of the men from Medusa escape and head to Earth, determined to be free of their female oppressors.
 But they are pursued by two Medusan women.
 When the Earth authorities fail to help capture the fugitives, the Medusan women take two Earth scientists (a man and a woman) back to Medusa until an ...Written by

 Robert L. Oliver <firstname.lastname@example.org>